 You don't have to be young, married, childless or wealthy to adopt a child through the Department of Social Development.
 You don't have to go to a certain church or have a certain education.
 You just have to be a special person with special skills.

 You can arrange to adopt one or more of these children through the Department of Social Development.
-Most of New Brunswick's waiting children are between 3 and 12 years old, but some are younger and some older, up to 18 years old.
+Most of New Brunswick's waiting children are between 12 and 18 years old.
 And some are part of a sibling group.
 Others may have special service and/or placement needs.
 They may be still waiting for adoption because they:

 - are over two years old;

 - are part of a sibling group;

 - were exposed to drugs or alcohol in utero and may have behavioural and learning disabilities;

 - have difficulty attaching to a new family;

 - suffered abuse or neglect and this has delayed their ability to learn and develop; or